OpenGammaProject/Open-Gamma-Detector/README.md

 ## Known Limitations

-1. The Raspberry Pi Pico's ADC has some pretty [severe DNL issues](https://pico-adc.markomo.me/INL-DNL/#dnl) that result in four channels being much more sensitive (wider AC input range) than the rest.
+1. The Raspberry Pi Pico's ADC has some pretty [severe DNL issues](https://pico-adc.markomo.me/INL-DNL/#dnl) that result in four channels being much more sensitive (wider input range) than the rest.
 For now the simplest solution was to discard all four of them, by printing a `0` when any of them comes up in the measurement (to not affect the cps readings).
-This is by no means perfect and I hope this gets fixed in hardware soon.
+This is by no means perfect or ideal, but it works for now until this gets fixed in a later hardware revision of the RP2040.

 2. It's very important to get the SiPM/scintillator assembly light-tight.
 Otherwise you'll either run into problems with lower energies where noise dominates or outright not measure anything at all, because the sensor is saturating.